realityforge/gwt-contacts/README.txt

 * Generate IDEA project files. e.g. "buildr idea"

 * Download and install GlassFish 3.1.1 or later.
-Create a LoginRealm named "FireRealm".
+  - Create a LoginRealm named "FireRealm".
+  - Install the Hibernate plugin

 * Setup GlassFish configuration in IDEA and make sure it deploys the contacts artifact when it starts up.